jomarmartinezjordas/updssoc-jse/[3] Pandas/jse-pandas.md

 ### Software Pre-requisites:
 * Visual Studio Code
-* Browser (MS Edge/Safari/Google Chrome or any browser of your choice)
+* Browser (Edge/Safari/Google Chrome or any browser of your choice)